 This, of course, is all a very generalized view.
 I am not saying that only one area dominates a certain time in your life, but it illustrates that core values change over time and that needs to be reflected in your life goal planner.
 That is why you should every year have a look that your core values are still aligned with what you set out a few years ago and if not change and adapt it.

-So don’t hesitate and download the LWTM Goal Planner and have a look where your journey takes you!
+So don’t hesitate and download the LWTM Goal Planner and have a look at where your journey takes you!